Uniformly Almost Flatness and Solubility in Finitely Generated Groups: Introduction

 Similarly, $G$ has \emph{uniformly $\alpha$-almost flat coset spaces} ($u.c.(\alpha)$) if there exists $\varepsilon > 0$ such that for every finite-index subgroup $H \le G$, we have:

 We say that $G$ has \emph{uniformly almost flat quotients} (u.q.) if there exists some $\alpha \in (0, 1]$ such that $G$ satisfies $u.q.(\alpha)$, and that $G$ has \emph{uniformly almost flat coset spaces} (u.c.) if there exists some $\alpha \in (0, 1]$ such that $G$ satisfies $u.c.(\alpha)$.
-The equivalence between the u.c.\ property and virtual nilpotency for polycyclic groups is proved in \citep{Guo_Tointon}.
+Here is a partial statement of the conjecture on coset spaces from \citep{Guo_Tointon}.